Hadi-Khatib/digital-content-verification/Guide.md

 [2] Upload the image you want to search for.
 We will use the photo taken by the Norwegian film director from the earlier example.

+photo

+[3] We sort the filter by the “oldest” which will lead us to the people who used this image first, or to the originator of the image.
+You can also sort by “Biggest Image” because sometimes the first hand originator will be the one uploading high quality version of the image.
+In this case below, we see that this image was first used by a Norwegian online news website.

+photo - higher quality

+There are various free tools that will analyse a photograph’s metadata and compression information, allowing further verification of an images veracity.
+The results are not always clear, however, and depending on the copy of the file uploaded.
+For example, a JPEG that has been resized, recompressed, and changed from the original file will have much less reliable data than the original full-resolution image recorded by a camera.
+Still, if you would like to try to analyze an image through ELA (error-level analysis) or its metadata, visit findexif.com, fotoforensics.com, and Izitru.

 Tools, and resources to look at: